dhrubhajong/Gender_prediction_deployment/README.md

 Navigate to URL http://localhost:5000
 You should be able to view the homepage as below : alt text

-Enter valid numerical values in all 3 input boxes and hit Predict.
+Enter valid numerical values in all 6 input boxes and hit Predict.This will give you the predicted output

-If everything goes well, you should be able to see the predcited salary vaule on the HTML page! alt text

-You can also send direct POST requests to FLask API using Python's inbuilt request module Run the beow command to send the request with some pre-popuated values -
-`python request.py`
+There is also a streamlit app which can be run easily .
+To run go to terminal and type 'streamlit streamlit.py`